Family, Festivities, and a Few Bumps Along the Way

 jamie

-The photo is Jamie as best man at Michael Hobbs wedding.
+Jamie was the best man at Michael Hobbs’ wedding.

-And finally……. the end of 2016 will see Suraj moving on to a new job in the NHS.
-He is still working in the IT department, probably making their poorly computers better.
+And finally… the end of 2016 will see Suraj moving on to a new job in the NHS.
+He will still be working in the IT department, but now has more responsibility.

 15037222_10155408677321258_7528126240207585512_n